Hyundai Nishat Motors

 Hyundai Nishat Motors (ہیونڈے نشاط) is a Pakistani automobile manufacturer based in Lahore.
-It is part of Nishat Group.
+It is part of the Nishat Group.

-Hyundai Nishat is the authorized assembler and manufacturer of Hyundai vehicles in Pakistan and began production from its Faisalabad plant in 2019.
+Hyundai Nishat is the authorized assembler and manufacturer of Hyundai vehicles in Pakistan and began production at its Faisalabad plant in 2019.

 History

-Hyundai Nishat was founded in 2017 as a joint venture between Nishat Group, Sojitz, and Millat Tractors.
-Previously, Hyundai used to assemble cars in Pakistan until 2004, when their local partner Dewan Farooque Motors went bankrupt.
+Hyundai Nishat was founded in 2017 as a joint venture between the Nishat Group, Sojitz, and Millat Tractors.
+Previously, Hyundai assembled cars in Pakistan until 2004, when its local partner Dewan Farooque Motors went bankrupt.

-Hyundai Nishat Motor signed an investment agreement with the Ministry of Industries and Production under the Automotive Development Policy 2016-21.
+Hyundai Nishat Motors signed an investment agreement with the Ministry of Industries and Production under the Automotive Development Policy 2016-21.

-Hyundai Nishat Motor launched Elantra sedan in March 2021.
+Hyundai Nishat Motor launched the Elantra sedan in March 2021.

 Hyundai Nishat Motor launched Santa Fe mid-size SUV.